Judwaa: Box office

-The soundtrack of the film contains six songs.
-The music was composed by Anu Malik, with lyrics authored by Dev Kohli and Nitin Raikwar.
-Background score is by Koti.

 Reboot

 On 9 February 2016, a reboot to the film, titled Judwaa 2, was announced.
 The film is once again directed by David Dhawan and produced by Sajid Nadiadwala and features David's son Varun Dhawan in the leading double role.
 The trailer of Judwaa 2 was unveiled to audiences on 21 August 2017 and the film was released on 29 September 2017.
 The only cast members from the original Judwaa appearing in Judwaa 2 are Anupam Kher, albeit in a different role, and Salman Khan in a cameo appearance, while the only songs recreated from the original "Judwaa" were the famous "Oonchi Hai Building (Lift Teri Bandh Hai)" and "Tan Tana Tan Tan Tan Tara (Chalti Hai Kya 9 Se 12)".